msofficesvn/msofficesvn/README.md

 * Up to TortoiseSVN 1.14.1 (at least)
 * With Windows 10

-Since [release 1.3.0](https://github.com/msofficesvn/msofficesvn/releases/tag/rel-1.3.0), MS_Office_SVN supports TortoiseSVN 1.7 (or later).
+Since [release 1.3.0](https://github.com/msofficesvn/msofficesvn/releases/tag/rel-1.3.0), MSOfficeSVN supports TortoiseSVN 1.7 (or later).

 Legacy: Support Office97sr2\
 _TBD: check this assumption or remove it_